Department: School of Biological & Chemical Sciences

 Location: River Laboratory, Wareham, Dorset

-We invite applications for a Finance Manager, for the School of Biological and Chemical Sciences, Queen Mary University of London to work on a major EU INTERREG France (Channel) England funded project co-financed by the European Regional Development Fund investigating the extent, sources and solutions to plastic pollution across the region.
+We invite applications for a Finance Manager for the School of Biological and Chemical Sciences, Queen Mary University of London to work on a major EU INTERREG France (Channel) England funded project co-financed by the European Regional Development Fund investigating the extent, sources and solutions to plastic pollution across the region.
 It involves 18 research and end-user partner organisations in England and France.
-The focus for this role will be to lead the management, maintenance and development of the financial aspects of the project, including developing and submitting financial claims to the INTERREG Joint Secretariat.

-The post is fulltime and is fixed term until 31 March 2023 when the funding period ends.
-It is based at the River Laboratory, Wareham, Dorset.
-The expected start date is Feb 2020 or as soon as possible thereafter.
+The post is full time and is fixed term until 31 March 2023 when the funding period ends.
+The post may be based at the River Laboratory, Wareham, Dorset, or at the School of Biological Sciences, Mile End, London.
+Applicant to state location in the application.
+The expected start date is July 2020, or as soon as possible thereafter.
 The salary is £38,084 per annum and is inclusive of London Allowance.
-Benefits include 30 days annual leave (pro rata) and pension scheme.
+Benefits include 30 days’ annual leave (pro rata) and a pension scheme.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.